crystallabs/unibilium-shim.cr/README.md

 In addition to functionality in the `unibilium.cr` shard, `unibilium-shim` supports:

 1. Accessing and running standard capabilities using long string names, short string names, and methods
+1. Accessing and running standard capabilities using long string names, short string names, and methods
 2. Interpreting return values (testing for `false`, `<0`, and `nil`) to indicate missing/disabled capabilities

 ## Installation